12

 – mattm

-Dec 27, 2016 at 7:08
+Commented Dec 27, 2016 at 7:08

 • 3

 @Sardathrion: Kano did not found Judo as a sport.
 He used Judo as a sport to work against the physical decline of Japanese people (in his time in the ministry of education) and to spread his system all over the world.
 Judo as such is made for education and open combat and - as correctly stated - proved itself against Jujutsu in open challenges with almost no rules but respect for the opponent.
 One of these against the best Jujutsu schools in Japan decided that Judo will be the main art for police forces to learn.
 I think your comment exaggerates a bit too much just as the answer itself.
-Dec 29, 2016 at 14:42
+Commented Dec 29, 2016 at 14:42

 • 2